 - Merges secondary data sources to Add Health respondent records that require unique identifiers (e.g., geocodes) to perform these linkages. - 2.
-Uses archived biospecimens collected by the Add Health Study to conduct new assays. - 3.
-Collects new, original questionnaire data from Add Health respondents. - 4.
-Collects new biospecimens from Add Health respondents.
+Uses archived biospecimens collected by the Add Health Study to conduct new assays.

 The development of an Add Health Ancillary Study proposal is time-intensive.
-Please see pages 3-4 below.
-Ancillary Studies also may be costly; make sure to read the guidelines carefully.
+Ancillary Studies may also be costly.
+Please make sure to read the guidelines carefully.

-Once written, Add Health will review and will approve, reject or request a modification to ancillary study proposals in a timely manner (generally within 12 weeks).
-To allow adequate time to revise, re-submit, and rereview proposals that are not approved, applicants are strongly encouraged to submit proposals at least (6) six months in advance of an anticipated grant application deadline.
+Add Health will review and will approve, reject or request a modification to ancillary study proposals in a timely manner (generally within 12 weeks).
+To allow adequate time to revise, re-submit, and re-review proposals that are not approved, applicants are strongly encouraged to submit proposals at least six months in advance of an anticipated grant application deadline.
 An ancillary study must be approved by Add Health before a grant to support it is submitted for funding.

-Upon completion of the review process, Add Health will send the investigator formal written notice of its decision to approve or reject the proposed study.
-The approval notice will document Add Health's support for the project and guarantee its collaboration and should be included in the grant application.
+Upon completion of the review process, Add Health will send the investigator formal written notice of the decision to approve or reject the proposed study.
+The approval notice will document Add Health's support for the project and should be included in the grant application.
 In the event that a study is rejected, the investigator will be notified of the reason for the decision.

 Once an ancillary study is approved, changes in the scope or procedures of the study must be approved by Add Health.

-Although Ancillary Study investigators are not required to have previous experience with the Add Health Study, demonstrated familiarity with Add Health data and study design will significantly enhance the review of Ancillary Study proposals, within both Add Health and independent funding agencies.
+Although Ancillary Study investigators are not required to have previous experience with the Add Health study, demonstrated familiarity with Add Health data and study design will significantly enhance the review of Ancillary Study proposals, within both Add Health and independent funding agencies.